 This private home and art studio of Ricky Boscarino is like something out of a fairytale.
 It is only open a few times per year.
-With over 6 acres of in lush NJ woods, you will find all kinds of artwork scattered throughout the house and property.
+With over 6 acres of lush NJ woods, you will find all kinds of artwork scattered throughout the house and property.
 It’s truly something the whole family will love.

 Location: 22 Degroat Rd, Sandyston, NJ 07827

 Seaside Heights, NJ

-Whether you are looking to lay on the beach while you kids play in the water and sand or you want to stroll along a boardwalk, check out this awesome seaside town.
-There are tons of restaurants and ice cream shops to try, rides, and places to walk.
+Whether you are looking to lay on the beach while your kids play in the water and sand, or you want to stroll along a boardwalk, check out this great seaside town.
+There are many restaurants and ice cream shops to try, rides, and places to walk.

 100 Pineridge Ct, West Berlin

 Have a little one in your life that loves digging, dirt, and construction cars?
-Then take them to the amazing Diggerland.
+Then take them to the fantastic Diggerland.
 You can drive and ride in actual machinery that is diesel-powered, full-sized pieces of equipment.
 However, they are modified a bit to make them safe for the general public.
-When you are finished driving the construction machinery, you can take a ride on their military vehicles, play arcade games, climb a rock wall, or one of the biggest rope courses.
+When you are finished driving the construction machinery, you can take a ride on their military vehicles, play arcade games, climb a rock wall, or one of the most extensive rope courses.

 This is the biggest fair in NJ for the whole summer.
-There are endless games to play, foods to eat, and rides to ride!
-Your kids will be in heaven at this huge state park!
+There are endless games to play, food to eat, and rides to ride!
+Your kids will be in heaven at this considerable state park!

 1 Six Flags Blvd, Jackson